Asia-Pacific leaders condemn war, renew calls for open trade

 Like a statement issued by the Group of 20 leading economies in Bali, Indonesia, earlier this week, it echoed the wording of a March 2 United Nations General Assembly resolution that “deplores in the strongest terms the aggression by the Russian Federation against Ukraine and demands its complete and unconditional withdrawal from the territory of Ukraine.”

-The meetings Saturday wrapped up a flurry of meetings in Southeast Asian countries this week, events that gave leaders opportunities for face-to-face talks that have been rare in the past two years of pandemic precautions.
+The meetings Saturday wrapped up a flurry of events in Southeast Asian countries this week that gave leaders opportunities for face-to-face talks that have been rare in the past two years of pandemic precautions.

 Much of the activity at such summits occurs on the sidelines and in the interludes before and after the formal meetings.

-U.S. Vice President Kamala Harris exchanged brief remarks with Chinese President Xi Jinping on Saturday before the final APEC meeting began, calling for both sides to keep lines of communication open.
+U.S. Vice President Kamala Harris and Chinese President Xi Jinping spoke briefly on Saturday before the final APEC meeting began.
+Harris reiterated President Joe Biden’s call, made in a meeting with Xi at the G-20, for both sides to keep lines of communication open.

-Xi said he viewed a meeting earlier in the week with President Joe Biden as a step toward a “next stage" in ties between the two largest economies, according to a Chinese government summary of the meeting.
+Xi said he viewed his talks with Biden as a step toward a “next stage” in ties between the two largest economies, according to a Chinese government summary of the meeting.

 Relations have deteriorated recently amid friction over trade and technology, Chinese claims on the separately governed island of Taiwan, human rights and other issues.
 But Harris told Xi the U.S. “does not seek confrontation or conflict with China.”

-Harris received a “handover" in the form of a symbolic “chalom" bamboo basket from the APEC host, Thai Prime Minister Prayuth Chan-ocha.
-The U.S. will host next year's summit in San Francisco, with preliminary meetings to be held in other cities throughout the year.
+She received a “handover” in the form of a symbolic “chalom” bamboo basket from the APEC host, Thai Prime Minister Prayuth Chan-ocha.
+The U.S. will host next year’s APEC summit in San Francisco, with preliminary meetings to be held in other cities throughout the year.

-Though summit meetings are often sidetracked by other more urgent concerns, APEC's long-term mission is promoting closer economic ties.

-“We have to give priority to turning this plan into action," Prayuth said.
+“We have to give priority to turning this plan into action,” he said.

-Security risks are not on the formal APEC agenda, but Prayuth said the North’s numerous recent missile launches were discussed and “everybody shares concern on that issue.”
+Security risks are not on the formal APEC agenda, but Prayuth said North Korea’s numerous recent missile launches were discussed and “everybody shares concern on that issue.”

-On Friday, the U.S. Vice President and leaders of Australia, Canada, Japan, New Zealand and South Korea met separately Friday to voice concerns about the North's launch earlier in the day of an intercontinental ballistic missile that landed near Japan's northern island of Hokkaido.
+On Friday, Harris and leaders of Australia, Canada, Japan, New Zealand and South Korea met separately to air concerns about the North’s launch earlier in the day of an intercontinental ballistic missile that landed near Japan’s northern island of Hokkaido.

-Both at APEC in Thailand and at the G-20 meeting in Indonesia, officials appear to have chosen to agree to disagree about the war, while voicing anguish over its deepening impact.
+Both at APEC in Thailand and at the G-20 meeting in Indonesia, officials appear to have chosen to agree to disagree about the war in Ukraine while voicing anguish over its deepening impact.
 In both Bangkok and Bali, countries that have refused to condemn the invasion refrained from blocking the release of statements harshly criticizing Moscow.

 APEC members account for nearly four of every 10 people and almost half of world trade.
 Much of APEC’s work is technical and incremental, carried out by senior officials and ministers, covering areas such as trade, forestry, health, food, security, small- and medium-size enterprises and women’s empowerment.